Activity restriction harmonised standard

 The 2021 Census for Scotland plans to use the same questions on activity restriction as the 2011 Census for Scotland.
 This means the data from these two censuses will be comparable.
 However the data will still not be comparable with data from the 2021 Censuses for England and Wales or Northern Ireland.

 Similarly the 2021 Census for Northern Ireland plans to use the same questions on activity restriction as the 2011 Census for Northern Ireland.
 This means the data from these two censuses will be comparable.
 However the data will still not be comparable with data from the 2021 Censuses for England and Wales or Scotland.

-Surveys that used this principle
+Surveys that used this standard